nikita-kazakov/nikita-kazakov.github.io/_posts/2019-03-17-asdf-vm-version-manager-for-ruby-tutorial.md

   - ruby
 ---

-Bottom Line: You'll need a Ruby version manager if you plan on working with Ruby and Rails.
+Bottom Line --- You'll need a Ruby version manager if you plan on working with Ruby and Rails.

 **2020 Update**: I don't use ASDF anymore.
 I use [RVM](https://rvm.io/) for Ruby / Rails.
 {: .notice--info}